DakotaLMartinez/06_activerecord_associations_many_to_many/README.md

 - Create a many to many relationship between `Dog` and `Walk`
 - open up `./bin/console` and create a couple of dogs and a couple of walks and then associate the two.

-## Task 1 - has_many, through
+## Segment 2 - Task: Apply has_many, through

+For our issue tracking application, we want to:
+- give technicians the ability to keep track of the issues they're currently working on.
+- give technicians the ability to keep track of the computers they have worked with.
+- give technicians the ability to see which other technicians have worked on a computer.

-We've discovered that we actually need to set up a many to many relationship between Computer and
+To do that, we'll discovered that we actually need to set up a many to many relationship and utilize the `has_many, through` macro.

-2. In `lib/issue.rb`, create an `Issue` class that inherits from `ActiveRecord::Base`
+1. In `lib/technician.rb`, create a `Technician` class that inherits from `ActiveRecord::Base`

-3. Use an ActiveRecord association macro to create a relationship between an issue and a computer.
-Which type of relationship should you add here?
+2. Add relationships between `Technician` and our `Issue` and `Computer` models.

+3. Run the tests to ensure that the relationships are properly established.

-4. Enter `./bin/console` and create a couple of issues for the `first_computer`.
-Use Sqlite Explorer to check your database to ensure the issues are created.
+4. Enter `./bin/console` and create a couple of computers, a couple of technicians and a couple of issues.
+Use Sqlite Explorer to check your database to ensure the appropriate records are created.

 ### Discussion Questions
-#### How did you create the issues table?
+#### How many macros are involved in implementing the many to many relationship and where do they go?

 ...

-#### How would you describe the relationship between an issue and a computer?
+#### What is a join model?
+Which of the 3 classes we defined here is a join model?

 ...
-#### When you use the association method to access the related computer, what does the SQL query look like?

-...

-## Help me build this out

-- Finish adding the one-to-many relationship between `Dog <== Walk`

-## Task 2 - has_many

-1. Update the Computer class to add an ActiveRecord association method that relates the Computer model to the Issue model.

-2. Open up `./bin/console` and use it to create an issue for a computer and then access that computer and view all of its issues.
-Confirm that you're able to call a method on either the issue or the computer and see the other object in the return value.

-### Discussion Questions
+## Group Discussion

-#### What are the database requirements for a has_many relationship?

-...
-#### What about the belongs_to relationship?

-...
-#### What other examples of one-to-many relationships can you think of?

-...
+Practice building out models and migrations here [Group Discussion](https://hackmd.io/@dlm/phase4-lesson6-activerecord-associations-many-to-many-discussion-72721)